AnirudhMemani/arbitrage-crypto-bot/README.md

-# Arbitrage crypto trading bot for illiquid markets
+## Arbitrage crypto trading bot for il-liquid markets

 To install dependencies: